microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ## Exercise 3 - Adding push notifications

-### Introduction
-One of the features mostly frequently adopted by mobile applications are push notifications.
-Since in the mobile ecosystem applications aren't meant to be always running, you need to notify to the user when something important happened even if the application isn't active.

-Push notifications are the best way to achieve this goal, since they are optimized to have a low impact on the battery life on the device.
-In a push notification architecture, the application doesn't have to keep polling the server to check for notifications.
-It simply register a channel, which the server will reach whenever it has a notification to send to the user with a simple HTTP request.

-In a typical notification scenario, we have 3 actors involved:

-- The **client**, which is the mobile or desktop application.
-It takes care of creating a notification channel and sharing it with the backend.
-Then it goes dormant waiting to receive notifications.
-- The **backend**, which is the server side application that sends the notification.
-The backend holds the information when it's the right time to send a notification, based on the scenario.
-For example, a sport application may send a notification every time one of the teams has scored a goal.
-The backend stores also the list of all the channels coming from the client application, with one or more information to identify the user.
-This way, the backend knows not only the right time, but also the right users who will receive the notification.
-The sport application, for example, may send a goal notification only to the users who are interested in following one of the teams that has scored.
-- The **push notification service**.
-This service acts as a middle man between the client and the backend.
-The backend won't talk directly to the client, but it will send the HTTP request to the service, which will take care of converting it into a  notification and route it to the right device.
-Being the point of connection between devices and the backend, each mobile platform offers its own service.
-Android leverages the [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) service; iOS uses the [Apple Push Notification service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1); Microsoft, in the end, offers the [Windows Push Notification service](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) for Windows devices.
-All these services implements an authentication process, in order to avoid that a random actor may send notifications to a device just by discovering the channel's URL.
-As a consequence, when you want to implement push notifications in an application, you typically have to register it in a portal provided by the platform owner, so that you can get the credentials required to authenticate against the service.

-However, our scenario is slightly different.
-We have built a web application, which is platform agnostic.
-As such, having to implement a different backend for each desktop and mobile platform on the market would be quite expensive.
-The solution is to use Web Push notifications, which are based on two standard W3C features:

-- [Notifications APIs](https://www.w3.org/TR/notifications/), which take care of rendering the notifications.
-- [Push APIs](https://www.w3.org/TR/push-api/), which are responsible of requesting a channel, handling the incoming notifications, etc.

-Being based on a standard definition, they are implemented by the latest version of all the major browser on the market.

-### Objectives
 In this exercise we're going to use the Push APIs and the Notification APIs to enable our Progressive Web App to receive push notifications from a backend.
 If you have read the introduction about push notifications, you'll remember that the architecture is made by 3 actors: a client application, a backend and a service provided by the platform owner.
 As such, we will need to work on two components in this exercise:

 - The Contoso Dashboard one, which is the web app we have already worked on in the previous exercises.